04-11-19 | References

 Private cloud hosting by definition is a single-tenant environment where the hardware, storage and network are dedicated to a single client or company.
 A more common type of private cloud computing solution is virtual private cloud hosting, a multi-tenant environment where companies achieve networking isolation while keeping costs down by buying hardware slices with other tenants and creating private subnets.

-As opposed to public clouds, fully private clouds are not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
-However, Virtual Private Clouds offer the same pay-as-you-go model as public clouds, with the added bonus of specifically provisioned hardware, network and storage configurations.
+As opposed to public clouds, fully private cloud computing is not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
+Virtual Private Clouds offer the same pay-as-you-go model as public clouds, with the added bonus of specifically provisioned hardware, network and storage configurations.
 Private clouds, including Virtual Private Clouds, are generally preferred by mid and large size enterprises because they meet the security and compliance requirements of these larger organizations and their customers.